 structure The structure of this paper is as follows.
 First we will give a brief sketch of the PANORAMA system, that is the ideas underlying it and the realization of a first prototype.
-Then we will present, in a more general fashion, possible guidelines for the design of PANORAMA, followed by a discussion of common issues in interactio aesthetics and game play.
-We will then introduce the notion of dialectics of awareness, and identify the primary dimensions of aesthetic awareness.
-Finally, before giving our conclusions, we will briefly discuss technical realization and deployment issues of PANORAMA.
+Then we will present, in a more general fashion, possible guidelines for the design of PANORAMA, followed by a discussion of common issues in interaction aesthetics and game play.
+We will then introduce the notion of dialectics of awareness, and in conclusion identify the primary dimensions of aesthetic experience.